National leadership challenge: The six contenders after Judith Collins rolled - NZ Herald

 He returned to New Zealand with a hunger to enter politics ahead of the 2011 election.

-Mitchell lives in Auckland with his wife Peggy Bourne.
+Mitchell lives in Auckland with his partner.
 He has two biological children and three step-children.

 Simon Bridges: the Lazarus